Professional wargaming: Definition

-Some professional wargamers feel that the term "game" trivializes what they see as a serious, professional tool.
+Still, some professional wargamers feel that the term "game" trivializes what they see as a serious, professional tool.
 One of these was Georg von Reisswitz, the creator of Kriegsspiel and the father of professional wargaming, but he stuck with the word "game" because he could not think of a better term.
 In the US Army, many preferred the term "map maneuvers" (in contrast to "field maneuvers").
 At the US Naval War College, some preferred the terms "chart maneuvers" (when simulating campaigns) and "board maneuvers" (when simulating battles), although the term "war game" was never officially proscribed.